microsoft/aroworkshop/_entries/03-02 deployment.md

 ostoy-route   ostoy-route-ostoy.apps.abcd1234.eastus.azmosa.io             ostoy-frontend-svc   <all>                   None
 ```

 Copy `ostoy-route-ostoy.apps.abcd1234.eastus.azmosa.io` above and paste it into your browser and press enter.
-You should see the homepage of the application deployed.
+You should see the homepage of our applicaiton.

 ![Home Page](/media/managedlab/10-ostoy-homepage.png)